kuzzleio/kuzzle-device-manager/doc/1/guides/sensors/index.md

 # Sensors

-A sensor document represents the digital twin of a real sensor.
+A sensor document represents a real sensor on the field.

 The document contains sensor identification information, the last measurement received and metadata.